-(c) Resources may include the cost of NOx, and SO2 emissions requirements as part of the verifiable cost for:
+(c) Resources may include the cost of NOX, and SO2 emissions requirements as part of the Verifiable Cost for:

-(i) Non-attainment Area for NOx in Houston-Galveston-Brazoria
+(i) Non-attainment Area for NOX in Houston-Galveston-Brazoria

-(ii) The Clean Air Interstate Rule (CAIR) or other federal regulations for NOx and SO2, using Equations 4 and 5 as described in Section 14, Appendices, Appendix 5.
+(ii) The Clean Air Interstate Rule (CAIR) or other federal regulations for NOX and SO2, using Equations 4 and 5 as described in Section 14, Appendices, Appendix 5.

 (d) For verifying the emission rates, the Filing Entity may submit the historic calendar annual average for the unit-specific emission rates reported to Texas Commission on Environmental Quality (TCEQ) and or Environmental Protection Agency (EPA) by April 30 of the applicable year, if deemed necessary by the Filing Entity.

-(e) Emission prices for SO2 and NOx will be obtained by ERCOT and will be based on average monthly index prices selected by ERCOT that are generally accepted in the industry and regularly published.
-ERCOT will calculate monthly indices using the arithmetic average of the prices published during business days for the first 15 days of the month prior to the effective month.
+(e) SO2 and NOX emissions prices will be set at $2/short ton and $3/short ton, respectively, until new EPA requirements substantially affecting SO2 and NOX emissions prices go into effect, ERCOT determines that a competitive market for SO2 and NOX has developed and the fixed prices are not reflective of the competitive market prices, or if ERCOT is directed to do so by TAC.
+If any of these conditions are met, at such time emission prices for SO2 and NOX will be obtained by ERCOT and will be based on average monthly index prices selected by ERCOT that are generally accepted in the industry and regularly published.
+Using emission index prices, ERCOT will calculate monthly indices using the arithmetic average of the prices published during business days for the first 15 days of the month prior to the effective month.

-(f) ERCOT will disclose to Market Participants the source of its selected price indices, along with descriptions of the nature and derivation of the indices as available from the publishers of those indices.
-In the event that an ERCOT selected index becomes unavailable or unsuitable for the intended purpose, ERCOT will select a substitute index source.
+(f) If ERCOT chooses index prices for SO2 and NOX as described in paragraph (1)(e) above, ERCOT will disclose to Market Participants the source of its selected price indices, along with descriptions of the nature and derivation of the indices as available from the publishers of those indices.

+(g) In the event that an ERCOT selected index, pursuant to paragraph (1)(e) above, becomes unavailable or unsuitable for the intended purpose, ERCOT will select a substitute index source, if applicable.
 ERCOT will notify Market Participants of any change in the index, along with a description of the nature and derivation of the substitute index and a summary of the reasons for the change, 60 days prior to the beginning of its use.
 However, in the event that 60 days notice cannot be given for any reason, ERCOT will notify Market Participants as far prior to use as practical.

-(g) On a monthly basis, ERCOT will recalculate each Resource’s emission costs for SO2 and NOx utilizing the emission prices taken from the indices described above.
+(h) On a monthly basis, ERCOT will recalculate each Resource’s emission costs for SO2 and NOX utilizing the emission prices as described in paragraph (1)(e) above.
 The new emission costs will replace the emission costs in the previously approved Operations & Maintenance (O&M) Verifiable Costs totals.

-(h) ERCOT emission cost calculations for each Resource will be completed by and the new approved O&M Verifiable Costs will be made available to Filing Entities eight days prior to the first day of each effective month.
+(i) ERCOT emission cost calculations for each Resource will be completed and the new approved O&M Verifiable Costs will be made available to Filing Entities eight days prior to the first day of each effective month.
 The effective period for use of these new emission costs will be the first day of each calendar month through the end of the same month.

-(i) As a trading market develops pertaining to emissions limits at a state and or regional level, the costs associated to comply with emission restrictions may be eligible to be recovered and be part of the verifiable cost methodology.
-At the appropriate time, any market participant may propose a methodology to the Resource Cost Working Group (RCWG) to recuperate the emission costs in the applicable non-attainment area, which will be addressed in the Verifiable Cost Manual.
+(j) As a trading market develops pertaining to emissions limits at a state and or regional level, the costs associated to comply with emission restrictions may be eligible to be recovered and be part of the Verifiable Cost methodology.
+At the appropriate time, any market participant may propose a methodology to the Wholesale Market Subcommittee (WMS) to recuperate the emission costs in the applicable non-attainment area, which will be addressed in the Verifiable Cost Manual.

 Appendix 5: Specification of Relevant Equations